The short answer

 The clinical screening is real.
 Mochi's intake includes contraindication screening (medullary thyroid history, MEN-2, pancreatitis history) and a clinician sign-off before the script ships.
 Several of the cheapest cash-pay compounded programs use a rubber-stamp async review where the clinical depth is roughly nominal; Mochi's review is closer to what you'd get at a brand-prescribing telehealth program, which earns clinical-depth points in our scoring framework.

 The trade-off is the regulatory exposure inherent to all compounded GLP-1 in 2026.
-The FDA's October 2024 shortage resolution narrows the operating window for 503A compounded semaglutide.
+The FDA's February 2025 shortage resolution narrows the operating window for 503A compounded semaglutide.
 Eli Lilly's lawsuits against compounded tirzepatide operators have closed several pharmacies.
-None of this is Mochi-specific, it's category-wide.
+None of this is Mochi-specific.
+It is category-wide.
 Mochi handles it better than the alternatives, but the underlying regulatory exposure is real and the entire category could narrow further in 2026 to 2027.

 Who this pick isn't for